ghodkevrushabh/automated-flood-detection-pipeline-ML-and-SAR/README.md

 ---

+## Problem Statement
+- The Jorhat district in Assam, India, is a highly flood-prone zone that experiences recurring flood crises, as seen in consecutive years like June 2022 and July 2023.
+- This frequent and severe flooding is caused by the swell of the massive Brahmaputra River and its tributaries during the monsoon season.
+- Rapid and accurate mapping of the flood extent is challenging for monitoring bodies, especially during the monsoon when cloud cover can obscure the view for traditional optical satellites.
+- Therefore, there is a critical need to create a machine learning workflow that can automatically detect floods using weather-independent satellite images (like Sentinel-1 SAR) to provide early warnings and timely information for disaster management.

+---

 ## Key Features

 - **Automated Daily Execution**: The pipeline automatically runs every morning at 7:00 AM IST, checking for new satellite imagery over a predefined Area of Interest (AOI).